Octagon-simon/octaValidate-PHP/README.md

     )
 );
 ```
-Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/php/file.html) to learn more file validation rules.
+Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/php/file.html) to learn more about file validation.

 ## API METHODS